IBM/aspera-cli/README.md

 ### Faspex 5 sample commands

 Most commands are directly REST API calls.
-Parameters to commands are carried through option `value`, as extended value.
+Parameters to commands are carried through option `query`, as extended value, for `list`, or through positional parameter for creation.
 One can conveniently use the JSON format with prefix `@json:`.

 > **Note:** The API is listed in [Faspex 5 API Reference](https://developer.ibm.com/apis/catalog?search="faspex+5") under **IBM Aspera Faspex API**.